ByteOverlord/Watch_Quake/README.md

 ## <a name="changes"></a>Changes by ByteOverlord

+* Swift for UI drawing, audio callback and input processing.
 * Sound Mixer separated to a second thread from the drawing pipeline to give the Mixer more time for processing.
 * “cd” audio support added.
 Audio file format “Mono, 22050 Hz, WAV, IMA ADPCM” preferred for lower processing and minimal space required.
 * Timer changed from “ns_timer” to “dispatch_source” (Possibly more accurate).